audsinthecity/wedding-registry/README.md

 accountability rings.
 Given the short timeline, I decided to complete a very simple project with all the project requirements first and then revisit the more complicated dapp.
 * You can see the work in progress repo [here](https://github.com/audsinthecity/accountability-rings)
+* Extensions for this project could include making it possible to actually "buy" the items from the registry by sending value with the transaction instead of just claiming them, and enabling payment split functions.

 ## Authors